stjude/icore-image/README.md

 * `input`: Directory containing DICOMs or a single `input.xlsx` file depending on the job.
 * `output`: Directory where pipeline outputs and logs will be stored.

+## How to use from django app

+1. Create the `config.yml` file based on user input.
+2. Call the docker command (ie: `subprocess.run(["docker", "run"...], ...)`).
+3. Logs will be written to `output/logs.txt`.
+You can read that in real time.
+Progress and errors will be reported there.
+4. Do any post-processing and cleanup necessary.

 ### headerqr

 `config.yml` template: